motomedialab/single-sign-on/README.md

 ```

 Configure the relevant properties, such as the oAuth2 endpoints, client id and client secret.
-An example can be seen below:
+An example of how this can be represented in your environment file can be seen below:

 ```dotenv
 # define the endpoints for our single sign on.